milwad-dev/laravel-validate/README.md

 ### ValidIban

-Sometimes you need to validate Iban(International Bank Account Number) code.You can use `ValidIban` rule:
+Sometimes you need to validate Iban(International Bank Account Number) code.
+You can use the `ValidIban` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidIban;